shaunmclernon/katacoda-scenarios/kubernetes-101/step-kubectl.md

 To manage the Kubernetes cluster, the client configuration and certificates are required.
-This configuration is created when kubeadm initialises the cluster.
-The command copies the configuration to the users home directory and sets the environment variable for use with the CLI.
+This configuration is created when `kubeadm` initialises the cluster.

 ## Task

-Export the kube context so that `kubectl` can issue commands to the API server.
+So lets copy the configuration to the users home directory and set the environment variable so that `kubectl` can issue commands to the API server.

 `export KUBECONFIG=/etc/kubernetes/admin.conf`{{execute HOST1}}

+`sudo cp /etc/kubernetes/admin.conf $HOME/ sudo chown $(id -u):$(id -g) $HOME/admin.conf export KUBECONFIG=$HOME/admin.conf`{{execute HOST1}}

 ## Verify